nnsriram97/Mobile-controlled-pc-game/README.md

 # Mobile-controlled-pc-game
-Code for mobile controlled pc game.
-Visit nnsriram.blogspot.com for more details.
+A simple kivy app for using the accelerometer and to establish a wifi communication between the computer and device Code for mobile controlled pc game.
+Visit my <a herf="nnsriram.blogspot.com">blog</a> for more details.